pottekkat/personal-website/content/posts/changing-beliefs/index.md

   </div>
 </div>

-<p>Let's take this a step further and see what happens to the probability when a person with a positive test result takes another test like you usually do for confirmation.
-We can use Bayes' Theorem again, but this time, the prior probability ($P(D)$) is <span class="probability-result" id="bayes-result-copy">9.09%</span>, i.e., the probability of having the disease before taking the second test.
-Assuming that we take the same test, we can plug this value into our equation:</p>
+<p>Let's take this a step further and see what happens to the probability when a person with a positive test result takes another test like you usually do for confirmation.</p><p>We can use Bayes' Theorem again, but this time, the prior probability ($P(D)$) is <span class="probability-result" id="bayes-result-copy">9.09%</span>, i.e., the probability of having the disease before taking the second test.
+Assuming that we take the same test, the probability of having the disease given the person tested positive twice can be written as:</p>

 <script>
 /**